 - In Season 9 of Stargate SG-1, Cameron makes multiple mentions of 'getting the band back together'.

-- And when Colonel Carter returns in episode 6, she asks, "but who's the new backup singer?" about Vala.
+- And when Colonel Carter returns in episode 6, she asks, "So what's with the extra backup singer?" about Vala.

 - Lt.
 Daniels spends most of Season 2 of The Wire putting the Barksdale detail from Season 1 back together as the new Sobotka detail, which he hopes to eventually turn into a permanent Major Case Unit.